OFFERED BY CARLSON MARITIME TRAVEL- YOUR CUBA CONNECTION

 CUBAN MEDICAL INSURANCE: Cuban Medical insurance is included in the cost of your tour.

-OPTIONAL INSURANCE: We strongly recommend you purchase optional cancellation, baggage and medivac insurance.
-Please ask us for a quote.
+OPTIONAL INSURANCE: We strongly recommend you purchase our optional cancellation, baggage and medivac insurance. $XXXXX

-LICENSING: This tour is authorized by OFAC, The Office of Foreign Asset Control under Group Support for the Cuban People travel CFR 515.574.
-It promotes people to people contact and support for the Cuban people, while engaging in a full-time schedule of activities, supports civil society and will result in meaningful interactions with individuals in Cuba.
+LICENSING: This tour is authorized by OFAC, The Office of Foreign Asset Control under General License EDUCATIONAL ACTIVITIES CFR 515.565.
+This license authorizes academic institutions and their faculty, staff and students to engage in travel-related transactions including earning credits for obtaining a degree at a licensed academic institution.
+All participants much engage in a full-time schedule of activities, to facilitate licensed educational programs. .
 Carlson Maritime Travel has been OFAC licensed (CU-2014-307835-1) and is presently OFAC compliant.
-Carlson Maritime Travel also holds a Department of Commerce License D1118969 and is directly contracted with Havanaturs Celimar, one of the leading travel companies in Cuba designed to handle legal travel to Cuba for American citizens.
+Carlson Maritime Travel was issued a Department of Commerce License D1118969 and is directly contracted with Havanaturs Celimar, one of the leading travel companies in Cuba designed to handle legal travel to Cuba for American citizens.

 .